LOW FOOD MILES = SLOW FOOD!

 The Ludlow Food Centre at Bromfield – a little over half-way between Leintwardine and Ludlow.
 Our other “corner shop”.
 A local food emporium with wonderful Butchery department selling meat from its own estate surrounding Bromfield.
 The Dairy produces yoghurts, cheeses and crème fraiche from milk from its own estate dairy herd.
 The Bakery produces artisan breads and the Green Grocery sells fruit and vegetables from the estate and the local area.
 The tomato ketchup and brown sauce you’ll find on our breakfast table is made on the premises in Bromfield and lush it is too!
 Call in here on your way home – you’ll encounter extremely knowledgeable and friendly staff.

-The Mouse Trap, Ludlow – an amazing specialist cheese shop with loads of local ones including cheeses made at the Monkland Dairy such as Little Hereford, Monkland & Hereford Sage.
+The Mouse Trap, Harp Lane Deli and Broad Bean, all privately owned delicatessen shops in Ludlow and they all amazing selections of cheese with loads of local ones including cheeses made at the Monkland Dairy such as Little Hereford, Monkland & Hereford Sage.
 Ragstone, an unpasturised goat’s milk cheese and Finn, an organic unpasturised cow’s milk are from the Neals Yard Creamery, Dorstone, Herefordshire.
 The Malvern Cheesewrights Company in Worcestershire make a much commented on sheep’s milk cheese, called funnily enough, Malvern.
 We’re also very fond of Mrs Appleby’s Cheshire cheese, confusingly made at Hawkstone in Shropshire using unpasturised milk from the family’s herd of dairy cows.
 We normally have a good cheese selection which is served with our special homemade oat cakes and homemade chutney.

 Park Farm, Brimfield, Ludlow – organic farm producing potatoes, roots and greens